Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 ![license details admin menu](img/System_LicenseDetailsMenu2.png)

+- The login screen will show a warning to ALL users as the expiration date for the license key draws near.
 - Admin Access Only: System Administrators can still log in to the system, but specifically for the purpose of applying a new license key on the License Details page.
 - User Lockout: For all other users, once a license expires, they will be completely unable to log into the Spira UI.
 - No Read-Only Mode: There is no "read-only" state available.
 No changes can be made to existing items, and no new information can be created or viewed.